meteor-gazelle/meteor-gazelle/doc/specs/wiki.md

 1. The user clicks the link to create an article.
 2. The template is generated, containing a title and section textarea.
-3. The user fills out the fields and user class read/edit restrictions, and hits submit.
+3. The user fills out the fields and user class read/edit restrictions, and submits the article.

 **Non-Functional Requirements**

-* BBCode must be stored in the database and rendered at page load
-* Each section must have a [+] button to add another section.
+* Each section must have a method to add another section.
-* Each section must have a [++] button to add a sub-section.
+* Each section must have a method to add a sub-section.

 ### 2.0 Viewing an article